daisukelab/ml-sound-classifier/EXAMPLE_APPS.md

 Originally simple NN was applied successfully for this classification problem, then what if we apply CNN?

 Simple answer is too much for the provided dataset as is.
-But it would be effective if:
+It might be effective if:

-- We need a single model that needs to work fine in different labs.
+- We need a single model that needs to work fine in many different FabLabs.
 Then the model needs to generalize well.
-- And we _have enough data_ from variety of laboratories & its variations.
+- And we _have enough data_ from variety of FabLabs and machines.

-This example has three notebooks, follow below to try this.
+This example has three notebooks to make it work.

 1. Run followings.
     ```sh
     cd apps/cnn-laser-machine-listener
     ./download.sh
     ```
-2. Preprocess data by CNN-LML-Preprocess-Data.ipynb.
+2. Preprocess data by `CNN-LML-Preprocess-Data.ipynb`.
-3. Train model by CNN-LML-Train.ipynb.
+3. Train model by `CNN-LML-Train.ipynb`.
 4. Convert model to .pb by `CNN-LML-TF-Model-Conversion.ipynb`.
-5. You can predict in realtime as follows.
+5. Then you can predict in realtime as follows.
     ```sh
-    python predict_this.py
+    python ../../realtime_predictor.py
     ```

-`cnn-model-laser-machine-listener.pb` is provided for quick try.
+`cnn-model-laser-machine-listener.pb` is ready in this repository for your quick try.